deegrams221/myportfolio/README.md

 - Contact Form
 - My personal projects
 - About me section
-- Links to my personal blog, LinkedIn, and GitHub
+- Links to Personal Blog, LinkedIn, and GitHub